nprapps/dailygraphics/README.md

 brew install node
 ```

-Then setup the project like this:
+Then set up the project like this:

 ```
 git clone https://github.com/nprapps/dailygraphics.git